mindspore-ai/docs/tutorials/training/source_en/advanced_use/protect_user_privacy_with_suppress_privacy.md

    ```

    Where `prefix` represents the prefix of the generated CheckPoint file name, `directory` represents the path where the CheckPoint file is stored, and then run `mnist_train.py`.
-   then run `mnist_train.py` to get the `new_trained_ckpt_file` folder and the model files contained in it.
+   Run `mnist_train.py` to get the `new_trained_ckpt_file` folder and the model files contained in it.
 At this point, the directory structure of `examples/common/networks/lenet5` should look like this:

    ```text
     ├── __init__.py